Hola! I am

 Research Software Engineer - Netherlands eScience Center

-March 2022 - present
+March 2022 - September 2025

-As an RSE at NLeSC I collaborate with researchers to develop eScience tools that enhance their research.
+As an RSE at NLeSC I collaborated with researchers to develop software tools that enhance their research.
 I am part of the Natural Sciences section and team Nabla \( \nabla \) working on projects involving Machine Learning and materials science.

 Projects I have contributed to: